BirdsAcrossTheSky/B1RDSPOT/ETL_init/README.md

-Folder for scripts loading web scrapped data to database.
+Folder for the entire proccess of web scrapping and staging data.